 The Case AGAINST Nuclear Energy

 “The waste generated by nuclear reactors remains radioactive for tens to hundreds of thousands of years.
-Currently, there are no long-term storage solutions for radioactive waste, and most is stored in temporary, above-ground facilities.
+Currently, there are no long-term storage solutions for radioactive waste, and most are stored in temporary, above-ground facilities.
 These facilities are running out of storage space, so the nuclear industry is turning to other types of storage that are more costly and potentially less safe.” (greenamerica.org)

 “There are three aspects to this.
-First is security of supply.
+First is the security of supply.
 Unlike renewables, nuclear energy offers continuous baseload supply.
 Second, nuclear is substantially an indigenous source of supply with an established infrastructure (although dependent on imports of uranium, which can be stored), and not, like oil or gas, potentially exposed to possible disruption of supplies (whether deliberate, accidental or commercial).
-Third, to ensure security of nuclear materials, nuclear sites are well protected and comply with international regimes of safeguards to prevent proliferation.” (open.edu)
+Third, to ensure the security of nuclear materials, nuclear sites are well protected and comply with international regimes of safeguards to prevent proliferation.” (open.edu)

 “Nuclear energy is also dangerous.
 We’re still living with the legacy of accidents at Chernobyl and Fukushima which released huge amounts of radioactive material.
 Even without such accidents, nuclear power creates radioactive waste at every stage of production, including uranium mining and reprocessing of spent reactor fuel.
-Some of this waste will remain dangerously radioactive for hundreds of thousands of years, yet nobody knows of a way to safely store it so problems aren’t created for future generations.” (greenpeace.org.uk)
+Some of this waste will remain dangerously radioactive for hundreds of thousands of years.
+Yet, nobody knows of a way to safely store it, so problems aren’t created for future generations.” (greenpeace.org.uk)

 The Case for Nuclear Energy Summary